Thinkei/google_json_response/README.md

 # GoogleJsonResponse

 Parser for APIs following Google JSON style
+Please note that the term "code" in this gem is not HTTP code (obviously you can use it as for HTTP code if you want)

 ## Table of Contents
 <!-- TOC depthFrom:1 depthTo:6 withLinks:1 orderedList:0 -->